s-cunningham/s-cunningham/README.md

 - 👀 I’m interested in wildlife ecology, population modeling, survival analysis, and machine learning.
 - :mortar_board: I am currently in my final year as a PhD student.
     - :deciduous_tree: Investigating survival and reproduction, and links to landscape gradients, in fishers (*Pekania pennanti*) in northern New York.
-    - :rat: Statewide examination of rodenticide exposure in fishers.
+    - :rat: Exploring statewide exposure of rodenticide in fishers.
 - 🌱 I predominately use R for analyses, but am starting to learn Python.
 Got any tips or good resources?
 - :computer: Currently, most of my repositories are marked as private as I work on my dissertation research, but plan to switch them to public once the manuscripts are published.